 The District Agriculture and Forestry Office (DAFO) of Khoun District supports the farmers in 52 villages, including provision of technical advice for crop production, livestock vaccination services and protection of forests.
 Staff of DAFO work closely with development initiatives such as LURAS to implement, coordinate and sustain the work of these projects.

 Mueang Xieng Coffee has been buying coffee from farmers in Xieng Khouang Province since 2012, originally to supply Saffron Coffee in Luang Prabang.
-The company has it’s own processing facilities and a large coffee nursery to support expansion of production.
+The company has it’s own processing facilities and a nurseries to support expansion of production.
 Meuang Xieng Coffee has been collaborating with LURAS to provide training to farmers in Keoset, and is now buying their beans at a premium price.

 Comma Coffee is an independent coffee roaster and chain of cafes established in 2014, providing coffee products and services to consumers at five locations in Vientiane, Vang Vieng and Luang Prabang.
 As the only organisation in Laos to host training certified by the Specialty Coffee Association (SCA), Comma has been an important source of advice on quality improvement.
 Cooperation with LURAS has also included coffee roasting, product packaging and professional cupping sessions.